- Community Action Partners, CAP: Offers a variety of programs, events, and services created to combat poverty.

 - Parenting Styles: Describes the different types of parenting, their pros and cons, and how they affect your child.

-- Strafford County Head Start: Information and requirements regarding the head start program for kids.
+- Strafford County Head Start: Information and requirements for Head Start, Early Head Start, and the Home Visiting Program.

 - Catholic Charities’ Services: Offers counseling and community services to help families and people.